FadingWinds/Fadingwinds.github.io/hexo/source/_posts/Notes-for-Python-3.md

 - Calculation of integer is different.
 In python 2, sometimes need to use "2.0" instead of "2" to get correct answers.
 - Print, of course.

 ****

 ### Useful Packages

-#### Package List
+#### Overall

 - Default packages: csv, math, re, ...
-- *"nltk"* is a useful package for natural language processing.
-The functions include tokenize (divide a sentence into words), strip stop words and punctuations, lemmatize (convert different forms of a word into one, e.g. run, ran, running, runs → run).
-- The famous *"sklearn"*.
+- **tqdm**: progress bar package.
+For iPython Notebook, remember to use `tqdm_notebook` instead.

 #### Pandas

 - Do not iterate through rows of a *pandas* dataframe unless really necessary.
 Usually, just define a function and use `.apply(func)` instead.
 No parameter needed when calling.
+It will pass either the selected column or the entire row (select column inside the function instead).
 - If want to make changes to an existing *pandas* dataframe, remember to write `inplace = True`.
 - Combine *pandas* dataframes: `pandas.concat()`
 - `pandas.read_csv()` is good for loading a data file.
 The "csv" could be replaced with other type of file.